We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Producer

-After taking time off to tour with his band Jolly Roger, Grattan returned to TVNZ and spent a year in the Sports Department alongside Graham Thorne, and, in his role as racing director, Glyn Tucker and Phillip Leishman
+xxxxxxAfter taking time off to tour with his band Jolly Roger aboard a Ukranian cruise ship, Grattan returned to TVNZ, to the children's department, directing weekly youth music show Tracy '80, hosted by Tracey Barr.
+He later spent a year as a sport producer for TVNZ's Sports Department alongside Graham Thorne, and, in his role as racing director, Glyn Tucker and Phillip Leishman

-Grattan took a two year leave of absence from TVNZ in 1986 and travelled to the UK, where he worked for the BBC and Thames Television, producing shows including Star Search and Sale of the Century
+In 1986 Grattan took a two year leave of absence from TVNZ and travelled to the UK, where he worked for the BBC and Thames Television, producing shows including Star Search and Sale of the Century

 Grattan then moved to Florida, working for multimedia company Comcast Cable as a producer and account executive, helping independents develop local programming.